 Tuque can work with the Fedora repository's "Access" and "Manage" API services in much the same way one would using standard Fedora API requests.
-This functionality is mimicked using an instantiated propository's api property.
+This functionality is mimicked using an instantiated \$repository's api property.

 Note that the methods above provide a much more PHP-friendly way of performing many of the tasks provided by API-A and API-M. They are nonetheless listed in full below for documentation purposes.
-When a method in this section and a method above share functionality (e.g. addRelationship() here versus \$repository->relationships->add() above, or listDatastreams() here versus foreach (\$object as \$datastream) { print_r (\$datastream); } above), it is always recommended to use the method above, as we cannot predict the composition of the Fedora APIs in the future; if any Fedora functionality changes or is removed, your code may also lose functionality.
+When a method in this section and a method above share functionality, it is always recommended to use the method above, as not only is it nearly guaranteed to be easier to work with, but also we cannot predict the nature of the Fedora APIs in the future; if any Fedora functionality changes or is removed, your code may also lose functionality.
+For example: